InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/ConsentStringSpecification.md

 				<li>Item 1 offset to last ID = 11 </li>
 		</ul>
 	</ul>
 Based on the Section ID table above, the Section ID for  Canadian TCF is 5 and the Section ID for US Privacy is 6.
-See Range (Fibonacci) in the Data Types table for more detail on these fields.</td>
+See Range (Fibonacci) in the <code>Data Types table</code> for more detail on these fields.</td>
   </tr>
   <tr>
     <td><code>Full bit string: 000011 000001 000000000001 1 00011 11</code></td>